-Most of these tumours are non-cancerous and do not spread to other areas of the body.
-The treatment involves radiation, medications and surgery as monotherapy or combination therapy.
-The surgery is essential when the tumour is pressing the optic nerve and may cause blindness.
-Most of these tumours are removed through nose and sinus without external incision using endoscopic transnasal transsphenoidal approach.
-However, in case the tumour is big it is removed through the incision in the skull (transcranial approach).
+Treatment may involve medications, surgery or radiotherapy as monotherapy or combination therapy.
+The surgery is essential when the tumour is pressing on the optic nerve and causing visual disturbance.
+Most of these tumours are removed through the nose and sinuses.
+However, in cases where the tumour is too large, it is removed through an incision in the head (transcranial approach)